About ‘1 Dish 4 The Road’

 For me, food is more than just what’s on a plate; it’s a reflection of ourselves, our families, our communities, our identities, our values, our economics, our politics, and our environment.
 There’s a story and context behind every dish we eat, and my blog – 1 Dish 4 The Road – aims to explore this, dish by dish.

-Food from my Ashkenazi Jewish heritage is especially important and nostalgic for me, and I’m delighted to have written pieces on this for the wonderful Vittles newsletter (in Culinary Dead Ends and ‘The Match Day Ritual’), and an article (‘Meat & Milk’) for the ‘Kitchens’ zine from the award-winning Lecker podcast.
+Food from my Ashkenazi Jewish heritage is especially important for me, and I’m delighted to have written pieces on this theme for wonderful publications such as: Vittles newsletter (‘I Have Been Young, and Now I Am Old’, and in Culinary Dead Ends, ‘The Match Day Ritual’ and ‘Friday Night Dinners’); Pit Magazine (on the ‘Hillel Sandwich’); and Lecker podcast’s ‘Kitchens’ zine (‘Meat & Milk’).

 If you like to get in touch, please drop me an email on: 1dish4theroad@gmail.com